Martine Gutierrez

-Martine Gutierrez also known by moniker Martine (born Martín Gutierrez, April 16, 1989) is an American visual and performance artist.
+Martine Gutierrez, also known by the mononym Martine (born Martín Gutierrez, 1989), is an American visual and performance artist.
 Her work focuses on identity, and how perception of self is formed, expressed, and perceived.
 She has created music videos, billboard campaigns, episodic films, photographs, live performance artworks, and a satirical fashion magazine investigating identity as both a social construct and an authentic expression of self.
 Martine's work has been exhibited in galleries and museums, notably the Central Pavilion at the 58th Venice Biennale.
 Also an actor, Martine portrays Vanesja in Fantasmas on HBO.

 In 2025, Gutierrez was announced as a Guggenheim Fellow.

 Early life and education

-Martine Gutierrez was born April 16, 1989, in Berkeley, California, to a white American mother from upstate New York and a Guatemalan father.
+Martine Gutierrez was born in 1989, in Berkeley, California, to a white American mother from upstate New York and a Guatemalan father.
 Raised in Oakland, California, and then later in Vermont, Martine made art from an early age.
 At 8 years old, Martine had her first solo exhibition at La Peña Cultural Center and sold her first artwork titled, Self-portrait, 1997.

 Gutierrez received a BFA in printmaking from Rhode Island School of Design in 2012.